Morshed-Ahmed/HealthPro/README.md

 1. Patient Registration and Authentication:
 Implement a user registration, login and logout system.
 When doing registration, the user will get an email and after clicking the email verification link his/her account will be activated and then can login to his/her account.

-3. Appointment and Reviews: (25 Marks)
+3. Appointment and Reviews:
 Patients can take appointments for a particular doctor and select a preferred time for that doctor’s available time.
 After taking a particular appointment under a doctor, a patient can give a review for that particular doctor.

-4. Doctor Profile Page: (20 Marks)
+4. Doctor Profile Page:
 Display all patient records associated with a specific doctor on their profile page.
 Allow doctors to easily review and manage their patients' information like edit, delete .
-5. Data Display: (15 Marks)
+5. Data Display:
 Create a homepage that showcases all the doctors name, image, expertise and view details button.
 Patients can view doctor details on another page.
 Can filter doctors by their expertise

-Deployment and Submission: (10 Marks)
+Deployment and Submission:
 Deploy the functional hospital management website on a reliable hosting platform.
-Admin Dashboard : (10 Marks)
+Admin Dashboard :
 Create an admin dashboard for admin.